CanHub/Android-Image-Cropper/README.md

 There are 3 ways of using the library.
 Check out the sample app for all details.

 ### [1.
 Calling crop directly](./sample/src/main/kotlin/com/canhub/cropper/sample/SampleCrop.kt)

+**Note:** This way is deprecated and will be removed in future versions.
+The path forward is to write your own Activity, handle all the `Uri` stuff yourself and use `CropImageView`.

 ```kotlin
 class MainActivity : AppCompatActivity() {